AlgoMole/MolCRAFT/README.md

 ## Sampling
 We provide the pretrained checkpoint as [pretrained.ckpt](https://drive.google.com/file/d/1a1laBFYRNqaMpcS3Id0L0R6XoLEk4gDG/view?usp=share_link).
 ### Sampling for pockets in the testset
+Run `make evaluate -f scripts.mk`, or alternatively,
 ```bash
 python train_bfn.py --config_file configs/test.yaml --exp_name {EXP} --revision {REVISION} --test_only --num_samples {NUM_MOLS_PER_POCKET} --sample_steps 100
 ```

+The output molecules will be saved in `${HOME}/home/logs/{exp_name}/{revision}/test _outputs/mols`.
+If the sampling is run multiple times, there will be several `mols-v{version_number}` folders.

 ### Sampling from pdb file
-To sample from a whole protein pdb file, we need the corresponding reference ligand to clip the protein pocket (a 10A region around the reference ligand):
+To sample from a whole protein pdb file, we need the corresponding reference ligand to clip the protein pocket (a 10A region around the reference ligand).

+Then, run `make sample -f scripts.mk`, or alternatively,
 ```bash
 python sample_for_pocket.py --config_file configs/test.yaml --protein_path {PDB_ID}_protein.pdb --ligand_path {PDB_ID}_molecule.sdf
 ```